 Assess Business Goals

 Each January, I set some goals for my business.
-Since the year is half gone, it makes sense to revisit those goals and see if I need to adjust.
+Since the year is half gone by summer, it makes sense to revisit those goals and see if I need to adjust.

 This refocusing helps me reprioritize my work schedule and streamline as much as possible.
 Batching works well for some tasks, so I can look for additional tasks to batch.
 I also revaluate my posting schedule on each of my blogs.